DimaSheiko/apep-docs/docs/framework/conditions/player.md

 PLAYER:Mounted()
 ```

-***
+---

 > ## outcombat.time

 -   This condition provides the time duration for which the player character has been out of combat.

 #### Returns `NUMBER`

 -   The time duration in `seconds` for which the player character has been out of combat.

-#### *Examples:*
+#### _Examples:_

 ```lua
 -- DSL Mode
 {ACTION, "outcombat.time > 10"},